aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/prover-guide.md

 We will modify this example as we demonstrate different types of diagnoses.

-### Unexpected Abort
+### Unexpected abort

-If we run the Move prover on the above example, we get the following error:
+If we run the Move Prover on the example immediately above, we get the following error:

 ```
 error: abort not covered by any of the `aborts_if` clauses